MarcWeber/editor-cells/README.md

   * signs
   * error lists
   * write using the language you know best (VimL/Python/..)
+  * to be tried:
+    Fit enough to implement client/server (browser) based support / no idea about how fast it would be.

 Combine reusable cells the way you want